-Symplectic manifolds belongs to equivalent classes established defined via symplectomorphims (i.e. difeomorphims that preserve the symplectic form), which are equivalent to canonical transformation in the context of analytical mechanics context.
-Correspondence between diffeomorphisms that preserve the symplectic form $\pazocal{L}_{X_{H}}\omega =0$.
-Furthermore, the geometry of the phase-space account for important properties of the underlying system.
-Indeed, while for an unconstrained system may be described by a phase-space of the form $\mathcal{M} = \mathbb{R}^{2n}$, more complicated systems usually require more convoluted geometries.
-As a simple example, a pendulum is described a phase-space of the form of a cylinder --- which has a flat internal geometry but a non-trivial topology.
-Next subsections explore the role of non-zero curvature on the phase-space.
+Symplectic manifolds belong to equivalent classes established via symplectomorphism (i.e., diffeomorphism, which preserves the symplectic form), which are equivalent to canonical transformation in the context of analytical mechanics.
+The symplectic form allows us to determine a vector field from a smooth function up to diffeomorphisms that preserve the symplectic form, i.e., $\pazocal{L}_{X_{H}}\omega =0$.
+Furthermore, the geometry of the phase space gives an account of important properties of the underlying system.
+Indeed, while an unconstrained system may be described by a phase space of the form $\mathcal{M} = \mathbb{R}^{2n}$, more complicated systems are usually reflected by more convoluted geometries.
+As a simple example, a pendulum is described as a phase space of the form of a cylinder, which has a flat internal geometry but a non-trivial topology.
+The next subsections explore the implications of phase spaces with non-zero curvature.

-\subsection{Symplectic structure under the deformed Legendre transform}
+\subsection{Symplectic Structure under the Deformed Legendre Transform}

-Section~\ref{sec:divergences_as_tools_geometries} shows that, from an information geometric perspective, divergences can be used to determine the metric and connections of a manifold.
-In this subsection we will show how divergences also generate a symplectic 2-form, from which much of the insights from Hamiltonian mechanics are inherited.
-This will, in turn, allow us to study probability distributions in phase space and discuss the flow induced by divergences.
-Our results will show that the symplectic 2-form induced by the divergence on the phase space and the product manifold (and hence the induced Hamiltonian dynamics) are different when the geometry is curved --- or equivalently, when the Legendre transform has been deformed.
+Section~\ref{sec:divergences_as_tools_geometries} shows that, from an information-geometric perspective, divergences can be used to determine the metric and connections of a manifold.
+In this subsection, we show how divergences also generate a symplectic 2-form, from which much of the insights from Hamiltonian mechanics can be inherited.
+This, in turn, allows us to study probability distributions in phase space and discuss the flow induced by divergences.
+Our results will show that the symplectic 2-form induced by the divergence on the phase space and the induced Hamiltonian dynamics are different from the ones induced on the product manifold when the geometry is curved---or equivalently, when the Legendre transform has been deformed.